All this week I will be bringing you the most current research on the microbiome of your gut.

 If bad bacteria destroy your gut, then good bacteria must help it.

-It’s not quantity of good bacteria that count in the gut, it’s diversity.
+It’s not the number of good bacteria that count in the gut, it’s diversity.
 You have trillions of different bacteria in your gut.
 Three pounds’ worth to be exact.
 When you take a probiotic over and over again, you are only helping an extremely small percentage of those bacteria.

 Solution: Mix your probiotics up.
 Get good bacteria from many different sources…food, supplements, etc. I recommend my patients switch their probiotics every 90 days.

 Bad bacteria isn’t the only problem you will encounter in your gut.
-Bad fungi called Candida may be effecting you as well.
+Bad fungi called Candida may be affecting you as well.
 Or perhaps you have a parasite and don’t know it.

 How do you know what you have?
 That’s a great question!
 This is why I test all my nutrition clients in my office.
 I can’t tell you the number of cases of Candida that we have caught from testing.
 Treating Candida is totally different than treating SIBO (small intestinal bacterial overgrowth).
 Once you test, you can find the quickest path to repairing your gut.